dberlin/vscode-centroid-gcode/README.md

 # VSCode GCode language support

-Provides language support for G-Code.
+Provides real language support for G-Code.
 The exact variant of G-Code is that used by Centroid's CNC12 software.
+This is a pretty standard G-Code variant, so the hover help should be useful for most other vendors.

 ## Features